Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 TODO: Image HDMI connector

-With the Micro `HDMI <http://en.wikipedia.org/wiki/HDMI>`__ connector (also called type D), all standard monitors and televisions can be connected to the RED Brick.
-The connector is active only in the :ref:`full image <red_brick_images>`.
+With the Micro `HDMI <http://en.wikipedia.org/wiki/HDMI>`__ connector (also called type D), all standard HDMI monitors and TVs can be connected to the RED Brick.
+The connector is only active in the :ref:`full image <red_brick_images>`.
 HDMI Ethernet Channel (HEC) is not supported.